 A Product Overview of the Byos Secure Gateway Edge

-A plug-and-play, Industrial gateway form factor, providing secure connectivity for IoT devices and legacy infrastructure.
+A plug-and-play, Industrial gateway form factor, providing secure connectivity for OT, IoT and IT devices as well as legacy infrastructure.

 What does it do?

 It makes endpoints invisible on the network through microsegmentation.
 It physically isolates and protects endpoints from the local network and provides traffic route enforcement.

 - It eliminates exposure of unpatched legacy networked devices to internal threats like lateral movement and ransomware, reducing the risk of a severe security incident.